Sheep-y/Attack-Improvement-Mod/README.md

 > When the mod "Firing Line Improvement" is detected, this setting will be disabled to avoid conflicts.

+**Change Widths of Obstruction Marker**

+> Setting: `LOSMarkerBlockedMultiplier`  (0 to 10, default 1.5)
+>
+> Scale the obstruction marker of targeting lines, the "light dot" that split the obstructed line into two.
+2 means double width and height, 0.5 means half-half.
+Set to 1 to leave at game default.
+Set to 0 will not remove them from game but will effectively hide them.
+>
+> When the mod "Firing Line Improvement" is detected, this setting will be disabled to avoid conflicts.

 **Refine or Rough Fire Arc and Jump Arc**

 > Setting: `ArcLinePoints`  (2 to 1000, default 48, game default 18)
 >
 > On a high resolution monitor it is easy to see the hard corners of the arc of indirect targeting lines.
-Lines are quick to draw, so this mod will happily improves their quality for you.
+Lines are quick to draw, so this mod will happily improves their qualities for you.
 > Set to 2 to make them flat like other lines.
-Set to 18 to disable.
+Set to 18 to leave at game default.
 >
 > When the mod "Firing Line Improvement" is detected, this setting will be disabled to avoid conflicts.